 fuboTV doesn’t require a contract, so you’re free to cancel whenever you want.
 Plans offer a reasonable starting price for one of the largest plans in streaming.
 You can stream on all kinds of devices, so you’ll have the freedom to stream from just about any location.
 Channel upgrades are also available, offering sports and movie channels.

 Our fuboTV review is filled with additional details.

-Watch FS1 without Cable on Sling TV
+Try FS1 without Cable on Sling TV

-- FS1 is one of many available channels
+- FS1 is available in Sling Blue

 - FS1 is available in all plans